GianpaoloBranca/SoftwareEng2/scratches/PPD/PPD.md

 * Users:
     - **Estimated complexity**: Average

         The first type of internal data our system will have to deal with are the user related ones.
-The handling of the user data will include not so trivial operations:  password retrieval, driving license and PayPal account checks and profile personalization functionalities (profile image).
+The handling of the user data, even if well standardized, requires a lot of care and because of the personalization functionality of the user's profile and periodic checks to be performed on driving licenses and PayPal accounts they will not be entirely static.

 * Rides:
     - **Estimated complexity**: Low